Skip to main content

 Filter on attachments

-• perform a full-text search on attachments
+• perform full-text search on attachments

 • apply filters on attachment metadata